-The deadline to submit an application for the TI 2.0 program is September 30, 2023 by 5 p.m.
+The deadline to submit an application for the TI 2.0 program is October 20, 2023 by 5 p.m.
 (MST/ AZ time).
-Applicants must submit through the AHCCCS Online Portal TI Application Portal.
-The TI 2.0 Application Portal will be available in Summer 2023 (sign up for the Newsletter to be notified).
+Applicants must submit through the AHCCCS Online TI 2.0 Application Portal.

 The link to the TI 2.0 Application Portal will only be visible to the organization’s Master Account Holder or another AHCCCS Online User that is granted access by the Master Account Holder.
 Please note that Master Accounts are locked after 90 days of inactivity; Individual Accounts are deleted after 120 days of inactivity.
 If there are no active Master Accounts or User Accounts to promote, applicants must register for a new AHCCCS Online account at least a month prior to the application deadline to receive the authentication code via postal mail.

 Application Requirements by Area of Concentration

 |9/1/2023:||Application portal opens for BH and Justice Applicants only|

 |9/12/2023:||Application portal opens for all applications (Includes PCP Applicants)|